KyleAMathews/trpc-crdt/README.md

 - the code is written in a non-javascript language (it happens)
 - the code needs to talk to 3rd party API with restricted access
 - the code needs more resources to run than are available on the client (common with mobile)
+- the code needs data that's not available on the client (data doesn't fit or too expensive to load)

 #### An optimistic client mutation isn't safe: